 What's going on?

-Hey, uh, just real quick on Mitch McConnell.
+Hey, just real quick on Mitch McConnell.

-And for him to come out after in December and January saying that day one they were gonna take care of the repeal.
+And for him to come out after in December and January saying that day one, they were going to take care of the repeal and even giving him the benefit of the doubt, it wasn't like Trump had made those demands and saying on day one it was going to get taken care of.

 It was his own words.

-Yeah, it's very look, it's very frustrating.
+Yeah, it's very, look, it's very frustrating.

 I just agree with you.